2015 Úrvalsdeild

 The 2015 Úrvalsdeild karla, also known as Pepsi-deild karla for sponsorship reasons, was the 104th season of top-flight Icelandic football.
-Twelve teams contested the league; the defending champions were Stjarnan, who had won their first ever league title in 2014 going unbeaten in the league.
+Twelve teams contested the league; the defending champions were Stjarnan, who had won their first league title in 2014 going unbeaten in the league.

 On 26 September FH were crowned champions after a 2–1 win over Fjölnir with one game to spare.
 This was FH's 7th league title.

 Keflavík and Leiknir R were relegated from the league.
-Keflavík had been in the league since 2004 but this was Leiknir R's first ever season in the top flight.
+Keflavík had been in the league since 2004 but this was Leiknir R's first season in the top flight.

 The season started on 3 May 2015 and was conclude on 4 October 2015.

 Teams

 A total of 12 teams contested the league.
 10 teams from the 2014 season and the 2 promoted teams from 2014 1. deild karla.
 On 4 September 2014 both Leiknir R. and ÍA earned promotion from 1. deild, they replaced the relegated teams Fram and Þór.